lueschem/lueschem.github.io/_posts/2020-01-31-Getting-Started-with-a-new-Embedded-System.md

 cd linux
 ```

-And we configure and build a Debian kernel package:
+And we configure and build a binary Debian kernel package:

 ``` bash
 git checkout raspberrypi-kernel_1.20200114-1